1975 La Tondeña Distillery strike

-Picture of the Ginebra San Miguel logo, the successor of the La Tondena company.
+The logo of Ginebra San Miguel, successor of La Tondeña Inc.

-The La Tondeña strike was a protest action that happened in October 1975, notable for being the first major strike to be held after Ferdinand Marcos' 1972 declaration of martial law in the Philippines.
-It is also considered as one of the first major open acts of resistance against the Marcos dictatorship and an important turning point for the period.
+The La Tondeña strike was a protest action that happened in October 1975, notable for being the first major strike in the Philippines to be held after President Ferdinand Marcos declared martial law in September 1972.
+It is also considered one of the first major open acts of resistance against the Marcos dictatorship, and an important turning point for the period.

 Strike

 The strike began on October 24 when 500 workers, organizing themselves as the Kaisahan ng Malayang Manggagawa ng La Tondeña Inc. (Union of Free Workers of La Tondeña), stopped work and barricaded themselves in the facilities of La Tondeña, then the largest distillery in Asia.
 Their demands included the elevation of casual workers to permanent status, maternity leave for female workers, and an end to illegal firings.

 The strike was originally possible under the rules of Martial Law because La Tondeña was not considered a critical industry, so Marcos eventually responded by proclaiming a decree that outlawed all strikes across all industries.